Archdiocese Ends Merger of Historic Little Italy Church; But Is it Saved or Nearing the End?

 Originally Cardinal Timothy Dolan announced back in November 2, 2014 that the Most Precious Blood parish was merging into the Basilica of Old St. Patrick Cathedral effective Aug.
 15, 2015.

+But that was all reversed by the New Year’s Day decree.
+“This decree is effective immediately,” Cardinal Dolan wrote but noted the decree had a ten day period to object.
+Fratta from the Friends of Most Precious Blood said he exercised that option on Jan.
+11.

 Father Enrique Salvo, the pastor of the Basilica of Old St. Patrick’s did not return several calls and an email.
+A call to the office of pastoral planning at the Archdiocese was not returned.
 The Most Precious Blood church is at 113 Baxter St. but also has an entrance on Mulberry St. in the heart of Little Italy.

-“We didn’t expect it,” Fratta said of the decree dissolving the merger when he spoke with Our Town Downtown earlier this week.
-“Now we have to see what the plans are for the future.”

 ”The parish is very important to a lot of Italian-Americans because it is where many of them started out in Little Italy when they first came to America,” he said.